Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.

 The ostentatious chandelier hanging in the courtyard is a great focal point in this excellent photo spot in Marrakech.

-12 – FLEA MARKETS
+12. FLEA MARKETS

-With regular day-to-day items on sale and few tourists to be seen, it’s a much more Moroccan shopping experience.
 You’ll also be left alone to browse at your leisure without the constant haggling from vendors – a common experience in the souks.

 Nearby, on the edge of Jardin De Bab el-Khemis, you’ll find a more traditional flea market selling bric-a-brac, vintage old mobile phones and well-worn clothes.

-13 – JEMAA-EL FNA
+13. JEMAA-EL FNA

-Jemaa el-Fna is the central square of Marrakech and, along with the central souks, is the life and soul of the city.
 It’s at its best at sunset when the light fades, the food stalls swing into action and an exotic magic descends on the square.

 The best way to experience the drama is to grab a spot on the terrace at Le Grand Balcon du Café Glace.
 Three floors up on the edge of the square, the balcony is perfectly positioned to witness the sunset on Koutoubia Mosque as the full scale of activity on Jemaa el-Fna gets underway.

 Having a meal at one of the stalls in Jemaa el-Fna is an unmissable thing to do in Marrakech.
 Not because the food is great, but because the vendors will charm even the most jaded of travellers with their witty banter.
-The entertainment all around is a thoroughly immersive experience in Marrakech.

-14 – ROOFTOP RESTAURANTS
+14. ROOFTOP RESTAURANTS

-Most people who come to Marrakech dream of posh cocktail bars on roof terraces perched above magnificent views of the medieval medina.
 That exists, but you’ll also find yourself sitting beside a collection of satellite dishes or ducking under laundry to get to your table.

 Nomad // The menu at Nomad consists of beautifully prepared dishes inspired by local produce.
 There’s a great selection for vegetarians and the setting spread across two levels of terraces is just perfect.